junian/homebrew-dotnet/README.md

 There is no .NET 4 or .NET Core 4.
 To avoid confusion, version 4.x is strictly for .NET Framework, only on Windows.
 Microsoft transition from **.NET Core** to _just_ **.NET** starting from version 5.

+The closest thing with .NET Framework 4.X on macOS is [Mono MDK](#mono-mdk-version).

 ## .NET Core SDK Versions

 | Version | Formula |